Cleveland-Cliffs (CLF) Increases Despite Market Slip: Here's What You Need to Know

-The latest trading session saw Cleveland-Cliffs (CLF) ending at $9.40, denoting a +1.08% adjustment from its last day's close.
-The stock exceeded the S&P 500, which registered a loss of 0.43% for the day.
-Elsewhere, the Dow saw a downswing of 0.07%, while the tech-heavy Nasdaq depreciated by 0.9%.

-The mining company's shares have seen a decrease of 27.51% over the last month, not keeping up with the Basic Materials sector's loss of 10.12% and the S&P 500's loss of 1.98%.
+The mining company's shares have seen an increase of 7.39% over the last month, not keeping up with the Basic Materials sector's gain of 16.13% and outstripping the S&P 500's gain of 0.93%.

-Investors will be eagerly watching for the performance of Cleveland-Cliffs in its upcoming earnings disclosure.
-The company's upcoming EPS is projected at -$0.50, signifying a 900% drop compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $4.41 billion, indicating a 13.71% downward movement from the same quarter last year.
+The upcoming earnings release of Cleveland-Cliffs will be of great interest to investors.
+The company's earnings report is expected on February 9, 2026.
+The company is expected to report EPS of -$0.62, up 8.82% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.62 billion, up 6.84% from the prior-year quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of -$0.52 per share and a revenue of $19.52 billion, representing changes of -148.6% and -11.24%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of -$2.48 per share and a revenue of $18.91 billion, indicating changes of -239.73% and 0%, respectively, from the former year.

-It is also important to note the recent changes to analyst estimates for Cleveland-Cliffs.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Cleveland-Cliffs.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 15.44% lower.
-Cleveland-Cliffs currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 345.83% lower.
+Currently, Cleveland-Cliffs is carrying a Zacks Rank of #3 (Hold).

-The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 156, which puts it in the bottom 38% of all 250+ industries.
+The Steel - Producers industry is part of the Basic Materials sector.
+At present, this industry carries a Zacks Industry Rank of 84, placing it within the top 35% of over 250 industries.

 Ensure to harness Zacks.com to stay updated with all these stock-shifting metrics, among others, in the next trading sessions.